 Pledges and grants receivable represent grants from individuals and foundations.
-No allowance was recorded as of June 30, 2020 and 2019, as all pledges and grants receivable were deemed to be fully collectible.
+The Association records an allowance for doubtful accounts equal to estimated losses that will be incurred in the collection of receivables.
+The estimated losses are based on historical collection experience and the review of the current status of existing receivables.
+No allowance was recorded as of June 30, 2021 and 2020, as management deemed all pledges and grants receivable to be fully collectible.